 top of page

 Every company claims they want high performance.
 They invest in leadership workshops, software, bonuses, management models, and sales coaching.
-Yet most of them overlook the single factor that quietly destroys performance faster than poor strategy, bad culture or weak leadership:
+Yet, most overlook a single factor that quietly destroys performance faster than poor strategy, bad culture, or weak leadership: muscle tension.

 The Physical Tax No One Sees Coming